 5. Other Colors

-In addition to the page layout, font and text colors, there will be other colors such as a logo, widget headers, and maybe some banners.
+In addition to the page layout and font and text colours, there will be other colours such as a logo, widget headers, and maybe some banners.

 Attempt to keep these colours pleasing to the eye.
 Try to avoid loud colours that grab too much attention of the reader.
 Alternatively, avoid dull and uninteresting colours.